-When the President moved into the White House, the residence was near completion along with a few rooms, yet to be named; although specifically titled on the blueprint.
+When the President moved into the White House, the residence was near completion along with a few rooms, yet to be named, although specifically titled on the blueprint.
 Jefferson believed he and his wife needed more workers than those allocated, preaching, “Living in the largest home in the country would mean more help,” so the First Lady requested thirty slaves.

 The President used his own slaves – but when he initially moved into the White House, the slaves were black, and he insisted on white slaves, firing those who greeted him with others.

 The author of the Declaration of Independence seemed to forget the rules within the document he signed.
-He liked the views of the republican form of government, as those overseas, and to everyone’s surprise; he adopted their views, dropping what he stood for during the election.
+He liked the views of the republican form of government, as those overseas, and to everyone’s surprise, he adopted their views, dropping what he stood for during the election.

-The architect did not want to lose his job, so he borrowed both money and materials from supply houses located at the Capitol; one example, iron, allocated for the drainage system at the Capitol.
+The architect did not want to lose his job, so he borrowed both money and materials from supply houses located at the Capitol; one example, iron, was allocated for the drainage system at the Capitol.
 The architect would use the iron for the roof of the White House.

-This was the beginning of Washington D.C., and Jefferson wanted to have the right to lay out and design the city, make changes, it would seem he wanted to be part of Washington D.C. forevermore.
-By the end of the summer of 1808, Jefferson lost his excitement over the President’s House but he wanted to see the completion of two specific areas; the steps to enter the house and a single wall near his office.
+This was the beginning of Washington, D.C., and Jefferson wanted to have the right to layout and design the city, make changes.
+It would seem he wanted to be part of Washington D.C. forevermore.
+By the end of the summer of 1808, Jefferson lost his excitement over the President’s House, but he wanted to see the completion of two specific areas; the steps to enter the house and a single wall near his office.

 He returned to Congress in 1808 to ask for these two things to be done, reminding them that it was a law.
-He continued to join others when meetings were held with architects who were laying out plans for Washington D.C.
+He continued to join others when meetings were held with architects laying out plans for Washington D.C.

 The White House itself was all on Dolly’s shoulders, just the way she wanted it.
 Strange enough, the Chief of Household would be the “Master of Ceremonies.”
 Dolly also changed walls, rooms, names of rooms, and The White House was not completed.
 Perhaps this is why she got away with new walls and rearranging the size of a room.

-The office once used by Jefferson would become the State Dining Room.
+The office, once used by Jefferson, would become the State Dining Room.
 Dolly also changed the small dining room into the reception room, and Jefferson’s sitting room was now the parlor.
-Remember the oval saloon – a picture of George Washington hung in the saloon but Dolly would not have a saloon in The White House, so she changed it to a drawing-room.
+Remember the oval saloon – a picture of George Washington hung in the saloon, but Dolly would not have a saloon in The White House, so she changed it to a drawing-room.

 Researching those who lived in the White House, Dolly was a strong First Lady, one who managed to get her way most of the time.
 She had no idea all her work would one day be worthless and destroyed.

-During the Madison years, the President was confronted by war, when he heard that hundreds of soldiers were on their way to Washington D.C. he ordered his wife and John to leave the White House, but Dolly refused.
+During the Madison years, the President was confronted by war.
+When he heard that hundreds of soldiers were on their way to Washington D.C., he ordered his wife and John to leave the White House, but Dolly refused.
 She loaded all that mattered into a carriage and waited.
-A few words made her change her mind when the British told her she would be a prisoner of war and they would place her on display in London.
-She hurried and gathered up all that she could, stuffed things into a satchel including silverware and left along with her son; the President would meet her.
+A few words made her change her mind when the British told her she would be a prisoner of war, and they would place her on display in London.
+She hurried and gathered up all that she could, stuffed things into a satchel, including silverware, and left along with her son; the President would meet her.

 Before Dolly Madison left the White House, she told her husband to take George Washington’s Painting from the wall so she could bring it with her, knowing her husband promised the Curtis family nothing would ever happen to the painting.

-The Madisons left and the British entered, setting the White House on fire, but not before taking all they could.
-The Capitol had been set on fire too, and the press reported it was all the First Ladies’ fault if she did not leave the residence The White House would not have been set on fire.
+The Madisons left, and the British entered, setting the White House on fire, but not before taking all they could.
+The Capitol had been set on fire too, and the press reported it was all the First Ladies’ fault if she did not leave the residence, The White House would not have been set on fire.
 The press also wrote that the President was a coward.

-Madison and his wife and her two sons never returned to the White House and President Jackson never lived in a President’s House.
+Madison and his wife and her two sons never returned to the White House, and President Jackson never lived in a President’s House.